Non-split linear sharply $2$-transitive groups: Introduction

+Recently the first examples of nonsplit sharply $2$-transitive groups were given by Rips-Segev-Tent in \cite{RST:s2t}.
+In fact they show that any transitive group action $A \bs G \curvearrowleft G$ can be embedded into a nonsplit sharply $2$-transitive action $B \bs H \curvearrowleft H$ of permutational characteristic $2$; unless one of the following obvious obstructions hold (i) there exists a nontrivial group element $g \in G$ fixing two distinct points, (ii) there exists an involution $\sigma \in G$ fixing a point in $X$.
+There is a third obstruction mentioned in \cite{RST:s2t}, that the action $A \bs G \curvearrowleft G$, is not already sharply $2$-transitive but this additional assumption is not really necessary.
+Indeed if this action happens to be sharply $2$-transitive we can first replace the pair of groups $A < G$ by the pair $A < G_1 = G*Z$.
+The action $A \bs G_1 \curvearrowleft G_1$ is clearly not even primitive, but it satisfies all the other conditions of the theorem and we can proceed from here.

-Our main theorem comes to show that such non-split sharply $2$-transitive groups of permutational characteristic $2$ can be constructed even within the realm of linear groups.
-Our main theorem is: \begin{theorem} (Linear s-2-t groups) Let $H < \SL_n(\R)$ be a countable group that contains neither involutions nor nontrivial scalar matrices.
-Assume that $H \curvearrowright X$ is a transitive permutation action with the property that the stabilizer of every pair of distinct points is trivial.
-Then there exists a larger countable group $H < H_1 < \SL_n(\R)$ which admits a sharply $2$-transitive non-split permutation representation $H_1 \curvearrowright X_1$ of permutational characteristic $2$ and an embedding:
+Our main theorem comes to show that such nonsplit sharply $2$-transitive groups of permutational characteristic $2$ can be constructed even within the realm of linear groups. \begin{theorem} (Linear s-2-t groups) Let $n \ge \nn$ and $L < \SL_n(\R)$ be a countable group that contains neither involutions nor nontrivial scalar matrices.
+Assume that $A \bs L \curvearrowleft L$ is a transitive action, such that the only element fixing more than a single point is the identity.
+Then there exists a larger countable group $L < H < \SL_n(\R)$ and an embedding of the given action into a nonsplit sharply $2$-transitive action $B \bs H \curvearrowleft H$.